lightbasenl/scaffold/README.md

 ## Storybook

-Storybook allows us to quickly prototype and develop base components (components typically living inside the `src/components` directory).
+Storybook allows us to write documentation as well as quickly prototype and develop base components (components typically living inside the
+`src/components` directory).

 To view storybook run `yarn storybook`

-To add a story to storybook you can create a `*.story.tsx` file with the name of your component, this file should be in the same directory as the component.
+To add a story to storybook you can create a `*.story.tsx` file with the name of your component, this file should be put in the `/stories` directory.

 For example:

 - components
   - `Button.tsx`
+- stories
   - `Button.story.tsx`

 For more documentation see